 Retirement Income

-Member Outcomes Assessment for 2022/23
+Member Outcomes Assessment for 2024/25

-It provides information on how our Retirement Income Allocated Pension has performed during the year ending 30 June 2023, including how it has performed against industry peers.
+This Member Outcomes Assessment provides information on how our RI Allocated Pension plans have performed during the 2024/25 financial year, including how they have performed against industry peers.

-Our performance is measured against four key focus areas:
+Our performance is measured against four areas:

 1. Investments (including investment strategy, investment returns and levels of risk)